chazlarson/Media-Scripts/Plex/README.md

-FOLDERS_ONLY=0                               # If set to 1, just build out the folder hierarchy; no image downloading ONLY_THESE_COLLECTIONS=Bing|Bang|Boing       # only grab artwork for these collections and items in them; if empty, no filter RESET_LIBRARIES=Bing,Bang,Boing              # reset "last time" count to 0 for these libraries
+FOLDERS_ONLY=0                               # If set to 1, just build out the folder hierarchy; no image downloading ONLY_THESE_COLLECTIONS=Bing|Bang|Boing       # only grab artwork for these collections and items in them; if empty, no filter RESET_LIBRARIES=Bing,Bang,Boing              # reset "last time" count to 0 for these libraries DEFAULT_YEARS_BACK=2                         # If there is no "last run date" stored, go this many years back [integer; negative values will be made positive]
 ```

 The point of "POSTER_DEPTH" is that sometimes movies have an insane number of posters, and maybe you don't want all 257 Endgame posters or whatever.
 Or maybe you want to download them in batches.